rafaelgou/PHPMongrator/README.markdown

 # PHPMigration

-PHP Classes and CLI scripts to migrate from RDBMs (such as MySQL) to MongoDB
+PHP Classes and CLI scripts to migrate from RDBMSs (such as MySQL) to MongoDB

 ## Motivation

-As I started using MongoDB, I had not found tools to migrate data from RDBMs to MongoDB.
+As I started using MongoDB, I had not found tools to migrate data from RDBMSs to MongoDB.
 So I decided to make this simple but useful tool.

-Initial support to only MySQL, but anyone can extends PHPMongrationDriver to support any PDO supported RDBMs (and with some efforts, even other non-PDO RDBMs).
+Initial support to only MySQL, but anyone can extends PHPMongrationDriver to support any PDO supported RDBMSs (and with some efforts, even other non-PDO RDBMSs).

 ## Features

 - Runs migration through a config file using YAML format (very simple to edit)
-- To start the config, has a php-cli dumper that reads the de RDBM and create a config file to begin
+- To start the config, has a php-cli dumper that reads the RDBMS and create a config file to begin
 - Support to datatype mapping (really imports date, boolean, integer, float and string BSON types)
 - Support to simple foreign keys relations